nguyenquivinhquang/Multi-camera-People-Tracking-With-Mixture-of-Realistic-and-Synthetic-Knowledge/README.md

 └──
 ```
 ## Inference
+[Update new link]

-For fast inference, please visit this [link](https://drive.google.com/drive/folders/1S9FZPPGOP3LHTwsjP1mvB0xNCWybicvF) and download all trained models and datasets.
+For fast inference, please visit this [new link](https://drive.google.com/drive/folders/1_STPMade1hWAbxvpAvFX0LevKMh1z_ND) and download all trained models and datasets.

 To save time on detection, please use the pre-detected dataset.